softalpha0/AFR/README.md

 Many regions experience unstable financial systems and rising inflation.
 Stablecoins and on-chain finance give people a way to store value.
 But most existing DeFi apps are complex, risky, and not user-friendly.

-**AFR clears this with one simple flow:**
+**AFR clears this with one simple a simple flow.**

 1. Deposit USD-stable tokens
 2. Receive aSHARE vault tokens
-3. Withdraw anytime. no lockups
+3. Withdraw anytime.
+No lock ups
 4. As the vault grows, each share becomes redeemable for more USD

 Today AFR is a **testnet prototype on Base Sepolia**, using **mock USDC (mUSDC)**.
-Tomorrow: AFR mainnet, an AFR app-chain rollup, and eventually a standalone L1 if necessary.
+Tomorrow, AFR mainnet.
+An AFR app-chain rollup, and eventually a standalone L1 if necessary.

 # Architecture Overview